arduino/docs-content/content/hardware/08.kits/maker/plant-watering-kit/tutorials/iot-smart-garden-setup-with-nanorp2040/content.md

 If you are new to the Arduino IoT Cloud, check out our [Getting Started Guide](https://docs.arduino.cc/arduino-cloud/getting-started/iot-cloud-getting-started).

->**Note:** We also provide a template which you can use to get started without the need to configure the entire IoT Cloud setup manually.
-Simply click [here](https://create.arduino.cc/iot/templates/plant-watering-kit) to check out the IoT Cloud Template.
-Don’t worry, after using the template you can still freely change your setup.
-If you want to go through the steps on your own just skip the template and continue with the following steps in this tutorial.
+***Note: We also provide a template which you can use to get started without the need to configure the entire IoT Cloud setup manually.
+Click [here](https://create.arduino.cc/iot/templates/plant-watering-kit) to check out the IoT Cloud Template for an automated setup process.***

 Begin by navigating to the [Arduino IoT Cloud](https://create.arduino.cc/iot/things).
 You will need to have a registered account with Arduino to use it.
 Follow the steps below to set up the Arduino IoT Cloud.